ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: In-lab Study Findings

 \subsection{How People Decide on Models and Prompts}

 How do people choose a text generation model or prompt, when presented with side-by-side responses?
-In both cases, we found that people appear to weigh \emph{trade-offs} in response quality for different criteria and contexts of usage.
-In other words, participants would perceive one prompt or model to excel in one criteria or context, but do poorly in another; for another prompt or model, it was vice-versa.
-Here, we use ``criteria'' liberally to mean both our explicit criteria, but also participants' tacit preferences.
+People appear to weigh \emph{trade-offs} in response quality for different criteria and contexts of usage.
+Participants would perceive one prompt or model to excel in one criteria or context, but do poorly in another; for another prompt or model, it was vice-versa.
+Here, we use ``criteria'' liberally to mean both our explicit criteria and also participants' tacit preferences.
 Participants would also implicitly \emph{rank} criteria, assigning more weight to some over others, and refer to friction between criterias (e.g., P2 \quo{prefer[red] professional over concise, because it [email] can be concise, but misconstrued}).
 Moreover, seeing \emph{multiple representations} of prompt performance, each of which better surfaced aspects of responses that corresponded to different criteria, could affect participants' theorizing and decision-making.
-We unpack these findings here, alongside more details on models chosen and prompts created.
+We unpack these findings here.

 For the first part of our structured task, participants reached no consensus on which model performed ``better'': eight chose PaLM2, seven GPT-4, and six Claude-2.
 There was no pattern in reasoning.
 Participants \emph{did} notice similar features of each models' response style, but \emph{how} they valued that style differed.
-Some participants liked some models for the same reason others disliked them; for instance, P1 praised PaLM2 for its lengthy emails; while P17 chose GPT-4 because \quo{PaLM2 is too lengthy.} Although we had deliberately designed our first criteria against the outputs of Claude (it included explanatory information around the email), some participants still preferred Claude, perceived its explanations as useful to their imagined users, or preferring its writing style.
-In the unstructured task, participants developing apps or using APIs also mentioned exogenous factors such as pricing, access, and response time when comparing models.
+Some participants liked some models for the same reason others disliked them; for instance, P1 praised PaLM2 for its lengthy emails; while P17 chose GPT-4 because \quo{PaLM2 is too lengthy.} Although we had deliberately designed our first criteria against the outputs of Claude (for its explanatory information around the email), some participants still preferred Claude, perceived its explanations as useful to their imagined users, or preferring its writing style.
+In the unstructured task, participants developing apps also mentioned exogenous factors such as pricing, access, and response time when comparing models.

-What kinds of prompts did people come up with?
-Thirteen participants just perturbed the initial command prompt, with many copying it into the second field and editing or appending words.
-Seven added at least one prompt that two authors mutually determined was more than a perturbation (e.g., \quo{Make it more academic}, P18).
-Nine participants included formatting instructions, with four entering a specific number for length (e.g., \quo{Keep your response to 70 words}, P10).
-Formatting could refer to model behavior observed in part one (e.g., P8 added \quo{do not provide a subject line}, behavior of GPT-4).